Jasper Philipsen sprints to stage three win as Adam Yates remains in yellow

 Fellow Belgian Van Aert was on his right and challenging for the win, but with a slight kink to the right before the line, the Jumbo-Visma man found himself trapped up against the barriers, sitting up to roll in fifth.

-Having been declared the winner, Philipsen went down to the podium to conduct his interviews, but was then asked to wait and ultimately called in to speak to the race jury before the result was confirmed, with Philipsen having not deviated from his line.
+Having been declared the winner, Philipsen went down to the podium to conduct his interviews, but was then asked to wait and ultimately called into the speak to the race jury before the result was confirmed, with Philipsen having not deviated from his line.

 “It was a bit of a doubt, but they make it really exciting in the end,” a relieved Philipsen said.

-“It was tense, but it’s the Tour de France and there are no presents to anybody.
+“It was tense but it’s the Tour de France and there are no presents.
 We can be really happy with the team performance.
 It was a great leadout with Jonas (Rickaert) and then Mathieu did a fantastic job and I’m really happy to keep it to the finish line.

 “I tried to take the shortest route to the finish and I’m really happy to be first over the line.”